robinagist/ezo/README.md

    `ezo send tx TemperatureOracle request [] --target=test`

-4. You should see an event show up in the other terminal display, while the test client screen should fill up with transaction data.
+4. You should see an event show up in the other terminal display, while the test client screen should fill up with transaction data (see image above).

 Now, you can customize the oracle with Python code in just the handler.
 There is code to help you quickly wire up event responses.